SET weighs keeping revised rules

 Bourse preps new stabilising measures

-The Stock Exchange of Thailand will consider whether to retain revised regulations set to expire on Sept 30 to tame stock trading volatility, while preparing new measures to stabilise domestic stock market conditions.
+The Stock Exchange of Thailand (SET) will consider whether to retain revised regulations set to expire on Sept 30 to tame stock trading volatility, while preparing new measures to stabilise domestic stock market conditions.

 Thailand's bourse saw financial volatility exceeding a threshold of 100% in March and April against the backdrop of panic sales arising from fear of the coronavirus.

 Effective March 18, the SET revised the securities trading regulations for triggering a circuit-breaker and the ceiling and floor limits for securities products in a bid to curb heavy stock plunges.
 The rules initially were scheduled to expire on June 30 but were extended until Sept 30.